Project Information

 The Big Picture

 Austin's communities aren't waiting for permission or instructionsâthey're already creating solutions.
 Through thousands of small acts (saving seeds, sharing recipes, teaching neighbors), they're building a resilient food system that no government program could design.
 The future of Austin is being written right now in backyard gardens, encoded in saved seeds, and passed on through shared meals.
 The revolution isn't loud or dramaticâit's growing quietly in gardens across the city, and it's already winning.
+Most importantly, it's rooted in indigenous principles of permission-seeking, interconnectedness, and sacred relationship with the landâwisdom that Austin's diverse communities are collectively rediscovering and reimagining for our times.